-The LED light projects for DIY are minimal.
-About the only thing you can do on your own is changing the light bulbs or install a plugin track or strip.
-If you don’t have the tools, time, or knowledge, a handyperson will charge $40 – $80 for a small project.
+DIY LED light projects are typically minimal for projects like changing the light bulbs or installing new fixtures.
+If you don’t have the tools, time, or knowledge, a handyperson will charge $40 to $80 for a small project.

-Every other project likely requires a permit and a licensed electrician.
-Licensed electricians charge $50 – $100 per hour depending on the going rate in your area.
+Most other projects likely require a permit and a licensed electrician.
+Licensed electricians charge $50 to $200 per hour, depending on the going rate in your area.

 Quality with Energy Savings

 LED lights have equal or, in many cases, better quality than comparable incandescent or CFL lights.
 (The comparison to CFLs is likely moot since most companies discontinued production of these due to the toxic mercury disposal problems.)
 LEDs will continue to save you money on your energy bills for a long time after installation.